jimsingh/gemmarank/README.md

 **Improvement over BM25:** +65.6% MRR@10

 As a point of reference, early BERT results were also in the 0.30 range.
-So for a first pass using only pairwise loss without hard negative mining, this is a respectable result.
+So for a first pass using only pairwise loss without hard negative mining, this is a respectable result!

 ### Model Configuration

 - **Base Model:** T5-Large (770M parameters)
 - **Architecture:** Encoder-only with classification head
-- **Training:** 50k steps, batch size 104, pairwise BCE loss with tanh capping
+- **Training:** 1.1B tokens, 50k steps, batch size 104, pairwise BCE loss with tanh
 - **Input Format:** `"Query: {query} Document: {document}"`
 - **Max Length:** 128 tokens
-- **Reranking:** Top-1000 BM25 candidates → Top-10
+- **Reranking:** Top-1000 BM25 candidates to top-10
+- **GPU:** RTX 5090 for ~5 hours @ 50k tokens per second

 ### What's next?